Inapproximability of Positive Semidefinite Permanents and Quantum State Tomography: Quantum State Tomography

-Before continuing to analyze the difficulty of the Bayesian update problem, it is worth noting its equivalence to two other problems (goals 2 and 3, earlier).
-Rather than simply updating probabilites, we might likely be more interested in computing the state itself, or one of its observables.
+Since QBU is not of particular interest to actual tomography tasks, we show it is equivalent (under polynomial many-one reductions) to the more realistic tasks 2 and 3 above, of estimating observables or the state itself.
 We can show that these are just as difficult (or, just as easy) as the Bayesian update step.

-\subsection{Computing $\rho_{Avg}$}
+\subsubsection{Computing $\rho_{Avg}$}

 Given that there will always be room for uncertainty, we cannot meaningfully as for a single pure state as an answer, but we can ask for $\rho_{Avg}$: the mixed state representing the correctly updated mixture over all the possible true states, given by $\int P(\rho) \rho\,d\rho$.
 The impure $\rho_{Avg}$ reflects the expectation of all observables given our current information.
 We parameterize the space of density matrices by a single vector $\psi \in S^{2d-1}$, and given some completed observations $\mathcal{O}$, the Bayesian expected state is